 The fort which after connection of East Armenia to Russia long time served as a supporting point for Russian armies has been based in place of the city in the beginning of XVIII century.
-In the city there is a local historic museum which keeps rare exhibits.
+In the city there is a local historical museum which keeps rare exhibits.
 Not so long ago a new church Surb Astvatsatsin (the Sacred Virgin) has been constructed in which divine services are on a regular basis.

 Askeran fortress, which majestic walls can be seen in fourteen kilometers to the east from Stepanakert, on a way to historical and cultural reserve Tigranakert, has been built in the middle ages.
 In XVIII century it was subject to serious reconstruction and afterwards acquired its present look.
 The fortification has walls with thickness up to two and height up to nine meters, the round patrol towers connected by narrow corridors.
 Within the precincts the loopholes are punched.
 If moving vertically it is possible to climb the walls.
-This outpost of Karabakh has played a great role in protection of region against the Tatar thugs during the Armenian-Tatar collisions in 1905-06 and from Turkish aggressors in 1918-20.
+This outpost of Artsakh has played a great role in protection of region against the Tatar thugs during the Armenian-Tatar collisions in 1905-06 and from Turkish aggressors in 1918-20.
 Protective constructions stretch for more than 1,5 km оn both sides of the river Karkar.

 The village Avetaranots is a real open-air museum.
 In Middle Ages and particularly during the rule of Varanda meliks (governors), the settlement was surrounded by powerful fortifications which fragments have been kept till now.
 In Avetaranots the residence of Varanda meliks Shahnazaryans was located.
 As well meliks’ palace complexes have been extant.
 According to the legend, the king of Aghvank Vache II (V century BC), becoming an eremite, lodged here and devoted himself to studying the Gospel, that is why this district began to refer to Avetaranots (in Armenian “Аvetaran” - the Gospel).